vnagoshi/template/essays/google-is-your-friend.md

 ### Bad Questions

 Now what constitutes a bad question?
-Well to start we can take a look at another question posed on Stack Overflow, this one titled “Java String.split on empty string?”.
+Well to start we can take a look at another question posed on Stack Overflow, this one titled “Java String.split on emptry string?”.
 The title is not too bad; it fulfills the basic goal of summarizing the subject matter of the question, but not much else.
 The question itself gives a summary of the project that the author is working on which originated the question, then posts a bit of example code recorded identically below.

 ```
   String objects; //Could also be empty